PostHog/posthog.com/contents/apps/airbyte-export/docs.md

 - Persons
 - Trends

-For more information, please check [Airbyte's integration documentation](https://docs.airbyte.com/integrations/sources/posthog/).
+For more info, please check [Airbyte's integration documentation](https://docs.airbyte.com/integrations/sources/posthog/).

 ### Where can I find out more?